 |≥ 90||>$4,000||48 months or longer|

-Even if you are not the driver of a vehicle, you may still be guilty of an offence if you are in charge of the vehicle while you are under the influence of alcohol.
+Even if you are not the driver of a vehicle, you may still be guilty of an offence if you are in charge of a motor vehicle while you are under the influence of alcohol.

 Section 68 of the Road Traffic Act provides that any person who is in charge of a vehicle, but not driving the vehicle, on the road or in a public place, is guilty of an offence if:

-A person is not considered to be in charge of the vehicle if either:
+Do note, however, that a person is not considered to be in charge of a vehicle if:

-- he or she had not driven the vehicle between the time that he or she became unfit to drive and the time that he or she was arrested, or
+- The person had not driven the vehicle between the time that she became unfit to drive and the time of arrest;

-- at the time that he or she was arrested, there was no likelihood of that he or she would drive the vehicle while unfit to drive.
+- At the time of arrest, there was no likelihood she would drive the vehicle.

 Consult a lawyer even if you have admitted to a crime